cordmata/handle-service/README.txt

         Success Response Code:
         	204 No Content:
         		The target URL of the supplied handle will be in the "location" header.
+If the handle exists but no URL is associated with it, e.g. it is an EMAIL type or an Admin handle, the value will be "NO_URL".

         Error Response Codes:
+	        400 Bad Request:
+				Handle was not supplied or the supplied target is a Malformed URI.
 			404 Not Found:
 				The supplied Handle is not found.
-			401 Unauthorized:
-		    	Indicates issue with the supplied private key.
 			500 Server Error:

 P U T  /  U P D A T E
 -----------------------

-Modify the supplied handle's URL target.
+Modify the supplied handle's URL target or create it if it does not exist.
+The global handle proxy URL will be returned in the "location" header.

 http://some.server.edu/handle-admin/handle/10111%2F2212?target=http://foo.bar.com/sometarget.html

 	Parameters:
 		* target - valid URI - REQUIRED
+		* create - "true" | "false" - OPTIONAL (default "false")

 	Success Response Code:
+		201 Created:
+        	Handle was not found so one was created.
+Only if the create parameter was passed as "true".
         204 No Content:
         	Handle was updated successfully.

 	Error Response Codes:
 		400 Bad Request:
 			The supplied target is a Malformed URI.
-		401 Unauthorized:
-	    	Indicates issue with the supplied private key.
 		500 Server Error:

 D E L E T E